NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 Areas_of_AI_expertise:
   title: Expertise
   enable: true
-  width_m: 4
+  width_m: 6
   width_s: 12
   feature_item:
     - name: Sociotechnical evaluation of generative AI
       icon: fas fa-robot
       content: >
-        Evaluating Large Language Models (LLMs) and other general-purpose AI models for robustness, privacy and AI Act compliance.
-Based on real-world examples, are developing a framework to analyze content filters, guardrails and user interaction design choices. <a href="/technical-tools/eval-gen-ai" style="text-decoration: underline;">Learn more</a> about our evaluation
+        We evaluate Large Language Models (LLMs) and other generative AI applications relating to guardrails, privacy and AI Act compliance.
+Based on a mature RAG application of the Dutch judiciary, we have developed a <a href="/technical-tools/eval-gen-ai" style="text-decoration: underline;">validation framework</a> to analyze content filters, embedding strategies and user interaction design choices. <a href="/knowledge-platform/project-work/#AI-safety" style="text-decoration: underline;">Read more</a> about AI Safety project work we conduct for the AI Office of the European Commission.
-        framework.
-    - name: AI Act implementation and standards
+    - name: AI Act implementation and AI standards
       icon: fas fa-certificate
       content: >
         Our open-source <a href="/technical-tools/implementation-tool/"
-        style="text-decoration: underline;">AI and Algorithms Qualification Toolkit (AI AQT)</a> helps
-        organizations identifying AI systems and assigning the right risk category.
-As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for AI systems.
-See also our public <a href="/knowledge-platform/standards/" style="text-decoration:
-        underline;">knowledge base</a> on standardization
+        style="text-decoration: underline;">AI and Algorithms Qualification Toolkit (AI AQT)</a> helps organizations identify algorithms and AI systems at scale and helps in assigning the appropriate risk category.
+As a member of Dutch and European standardization organisations NEN and CEN-CENELEC, Algorithm Audit monitors and contributes to the development of standards for the AI Act.
+See also our public <a href="/knowledge-platform/standards/" style="text-decoration: underline;">knowledge base</a> on standardization.
-    - name: Bias analysis
+    - name: Bias analysis and non-discrimination
       icon: fas fa-chart-pie
       content: >
-        We evaluate algorithmic systems both from a qualitative and quantitative dimension.
-Besides expertise about data analysis and AI engineering, we possess have in-depth knowledge of legal frameworks concerning non-discrimination, automated decision-making and organizational risk
-        management.
-See our <a href="/knowledge-platform/knowledge-base/"
-        style="text-decoration: underline;">public standards</a> how to deploy
+        We evaluate algorithmic systems both from a qualitative and quantitative dimension, including analysis of objective justification as a key element of EU non-discrimination law.
+In addition to expertise in data analysis and statistics, Algorithm Audit has legal expertise relating to the GDPR, specifically prohibited automated decision-making, and organizational risk management.
+See our <a href="/knowledge-platform/knowledge-base/" style="text-decoration: underline;">public standards</a> for the responsible use of algorithmic systems.
-        algorithmic systems responsibly.
+    - name: Auditing and legal compliance
+      icon: fas fa-scroll
+      content: >
+        We audit algorithmic systems from organisational, technial and legal perspective.
+We also offer support with interpretation and implementation of the AI Act and GDPR legal texts, annexes and guidelines from the European Commission, including issues regarding definitions, high-risk applications and conformity assessment.
+Our <a href="/knowledge-platform/knowledge-base/" style="text-decoration: underline;">audit reports and white papers</a> contribute to public knowledge how legal compliance can be realised.
   button_text: Explore collaboration
   button_link: /knowledge-platform/project-work/#form
 Distinctive_in: